dnshio/dnshio.github.io/about.md

 tags: about
 ---

 I am a software developer based in London.
-My daily job involves me building and maintaining micro-services (buzzword alert).
-A lot of my commercial experience is in PHP (PHP7 + Symfony3) but I love learning and using different languages.

-I'm writing this blog because I frequently push the technologies that I use at work to their limits and get frustrated.
-Then I explain this to my loved ones and I push their patience to the limit.
+Currently, I am changing the world of pet food for good with Tails.com.
+I enjoy writing code and playing around with technology.
+I take a special interest in distributed systems so naturally the contents of this site will cover topics like microservices, security and cryptocurrency.